Why I love basil

 How to grow basil

-What to do with basil?
-Especially fresh basil?
-Here are a few recipes where I use basil.
+What can you do with basil, especially fresh basil?
+Here are a few recipes where I use this herb in its fresh form.
 Nothing is better than bruschetta with fresh basil.
 In the winter, I love throwing a few frozen basil cubes in my best spaghetti sauce and Italian meatball recipe.

 Table of contents

-Basil easily grows outside, once the ground is warm and there is no more chance of frost.
-As a reference, I am located in Zone 5a, I watch the weather closely in May.
-Once it's the middle of May, and I don't see any further indications of frost in the weather forecast, I'm outside planting!
+No, it is an annual that can be easily grown from seed.
+Basil easily grows outside once the ground is warm and there is no more chance of frost.
+As a reference, I am located in Zone 5a.
+I watch the weather closely in May.
+Once it's the middle of May and I don't see any further indications of frost in the weather forecast, I'm outside planting!
 If you don't know what zone you are in, take a look at the USDA Plant Zone Hardiness Map.

-A lot of information you need to grow any type of plant from seed is just right on the back of the package.
+Much of the information you need to grow any type of plant from seed is right on the back of the package.
 I buy sweet basil called Genovese.
-I do usually buy Burpee seeds but I watch for them to be on sale.
+I usually buy Burpee seeds but watch for them to be on sale.

-I do start my basil early, in my basement with fluorescent lights.
-I normally start basil about 4 - 6 weeks before I anticipate planting them outside.
+I often start my basil early, in my basement with grow lights.
+I usually start basil about 4 - 6 weeks before I anticipate planting them outside.
 So for me, I plant my seeds around the end of March.
-One day, I may splurge and buy grow lights!
-But for now, I'm using what I have.

 I used little glass yogurt containers last year because I planned on giving some plants away.
 The containers were so cute and they would be perfect to give away.
 If you do this, be very careful not to overwater since the water cannot drain.
 Part of why I enjoyed planting in a glass container, I enjoyed watching the roots grow.

 The seed package says to plant about 3 seeds per 12-inch container.
-I did about 4-5 seeds in my little 2 ½ inch containers.
-That's kind of how many those fresh basil plants you buy at the grocery store have.
+I did about 4-5 seeds in my little 2 ½-inch containers because they are temporary containers.
+As an aside, that's how many of those fresh basil plants you buy at the grocery store have.

 Also, if you are starting seeds in your basement, most seeds need some heat to germinate.
-These are the heat mats I have to warm up the soil for germination.
 These seedling heat mats are made specifically for that purpose.

 Here is a picture of some of my seedlings (the big leafy seedlings are beans) on a heat mat under my fluorescent lights.